nurbujang/pands-project/README.md

 *4. Performs any other analysis I think is appropriate*

 ### Method:
-1. The general processes in data analysis are data loading, dataset analyzing and visualization, model training, model evaluation, model testing (2).
+1. The general processes in data analysis are data loading, dataset analyzing and visualization, model training, model evaluation, model testing (1).
+The iris.data file was saved from the UCI website (2) and uploaded into pands-project folder.
-2. First, I imported the necessary packages/modules for the project (2-)
+2. First, I imported the necessary packages/modules for the project (3-6)

 ### Conclusion: